Dilbert66/esphome-vistaECP/README.md

 Got a DSC PowerSeries panel?
 Have a look at the <a href="https://github.com/Dilbert66/esphome-dsckeybus">following project</a>.<br>

-This is an implementation of an ESPHOME custom component and ESP Library to interface directly to a Safewatch/Honeywell/Ademco Vista 15/20 alarm system using the ECP interface and very inexpensive ESP8266/ESP32 modules .
+This is an implementation of an ESPHOME custom component and ESP Library to interface directly to a Safewatch/Honeywell/Ademco Vista 15/20 alarm system using the ECP interface and very inexpensive ESP32 modules .
 The ECP library code is based on the arduino source code from Mark Kimsal's repository located at  https://github.com/TANC-security/keypad-firmware.
-It has been  completely rewritten as a class and adapted to work on the ESP8266/ESP32 platform using interrupt driven communications and pulse timing.
-A custom modified version of Peter Lerup's ESPsoftwareserial library (https://github.com/plerup/espsoftwareserial) was also used for the serial communications to work more efficiently within the tight timing of the ESP8266 interrupt window.
+It has been  completely rewritten as a class and adapted to work on the ESP platform using interrupt driven communications and pulse timing.
+A custom modified version of Peter Lerup's ESPsoftwareserial library (https://github.com/plerup/espsoftwareserial) was also used for the serial communications to work more efficiently within the tight timing of the ESP interrupt window.

 From documented info, it seems that some panels send an F2 command with extra system details but the panel I have here (Vista 20P version 3.xx ADT version) does not.
 Only the F7 is available for zone and system status in my case but this is good enough for this purpose.